KabilanNedunkilli/IPL_Data_Analysis/README.md

 ## Steps & DAX Measures.

- 1. Import Raw data from CSV file.
+ 1. Import Raw data from Local Database/CSV file.
  2. Walkthrough the data
  3. Data Cleaning ( Like - Bengaluru and Bangalore are Same , replace them as one)
  4. Data Processing